Here’s how to make falafel: the authentic way! It tastes just like a restaurant, herby and fried to crispy perfection—with a baked variation, too.

 - It makes disc shapes, not balls.
 You can only get two sides browned in the oven method, so you’ll have to flatten the balls into discs just like skillet frying.
 They look a little less authentic but they still taste good!

 Ways to serve falafel

 Got those beautiful, crispy balls?
 Good!
 Here’s the best part: serving it!
-You can serve falafel as an appetizer with a dip.
-Or, we think the best way is in a falafel sandwich.
-(One of Alex and my top food experiences of all time is the falafel at L’As du Falafel in Paris.
+You can serve falafel as an appetizer with a dip, in a falafel sandwich, or on a fresh falafel salad.
+(One of Alex and my top food experiences of all time is the falafel sandwich at L’As du Falafel in Paris.
 Transcendental!)
 Here are our best falafel sauces and accompaniments: